rekha-balan/azure-docs-test2-pr.nl-NL/articles/active-directory/connect/active-directory-aadconnectfed-ssl-update.md

 ---
-title: 'Azure AD Connect: Update the SSL certificate for an Active Directory Federation Services (AD FS) farm | Microsoft Docs'
+title: Azure AD Connect - Update the SSL certificate for an AD FS farm | Microsoft Docs
 description: This document details the steps to update the SSL certificate of an AD FS farm by using Azure AD Connect.
 services: active-directory
-keywords: azure ad connect, adfs ssl update, adfs certificate update, change adfs certificate, new adfs certificate, adfs certificate, update adfs ssl certificate, update ssl certificate adfs, configure adfs ssl certificate, adfs, ssl, certificate, adfs service communication certificate, update federation, configure federation, aad connect
-authors: anandyadavmsft
-manager: femila
+manager: mtillman
 editor: billmath
 ms.assetid: 7c781f61-848a-48ad-9863-eb29da78f53c
 ms.service: active-directory